Azure/azure-sdk/docs/android/implementation.md

 {% include requirement/SHOULD id="android-network-use-azure-core-policies" %} use the policy implementations in Azure Core whenever possible.
 Do not try to "write your own" policy unless it is doing something unique to your service.
 If you need another option to an existing policy, engage with the [Architecture Board] to add the option.

+{% include requirement/MUST id="android-network-azure-core-policies-public" %} make all custom policies (HTTP or otherwise) available as public API.
+This enables developers who choose to implement their own pipeline to reuse the policy rather than write it themselves.

 ## Authentication

 When implementing authentication, don't open up the consumer to security holes like PII (personally identifiable information) leakage or credential leakage.
 Credentials are generally issued with a time limit, and must be refreshed periodically to ensure that the service connection continues to function as expected.
 Ensure your client library follows all current security recommendations and consider an independent security review of the client library to ensure you're not introducing potential security problems for the consumer.